thedayheisooo/covfefe/index.md

       content: >-
         Plenty of organizations are out there fighting for our freedom!
 Support them – we provide you with an overview of organizations you can give money to or support in a more active way (see #1).
-By getting an OOO-drink you will donate 5$ to such organizations.
+We are currently talking to various organizations to identify who we want to collaborate with.
       number: '2'
       pending: false
       title: donate